 Another way to convince yourself is to take stock of the number of "cloud" applications that promise to make your life easier by giving you a single place to manage your stuff (be it photos, music, documents, contact lists, browser bookmarks, passwords, browser history, finances, tax returns, e-mail, whatever).
 Think of all of the applications

-, and plugins that aim to
+, and plugins

-synchronize your settings between multiple instances.
+your settings between multiple instances.

 All of that, and I mean all of that